petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/modeling-data-structures.md

 Once the relationship has been added between the object definitions, you can relate individual object entries to one another through either the Liferay UI or relationship REST APIs.

-Now that you've learned about the process of modeling data structures with Liferay Objects, you can move on to [Implementing Business Logic](./implementing-business-logic.md)
+Now that you've learned about the process of modeling data structures with Liferay Objects, let's move on to [Implementing Business Logic](./implementing-business-logic.md).

 ## Additional Resources